denten-books/plain-text/main.md

 reactivates the object reproduced.
 These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin_work_1969, 217-253]."
-Once again, the fault lines between form and content lead threaten nothing less than human spiritual renewal.
+Once again, the fault lines between form and content threaten nothing less than the possibility of human spiritual renewal.
 And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin_work_1969, 217-253]."
-The magic of traditional art must be exposed as just that: magic and superstition.
+One could read Benjamin's famous essay as a piece of pre-technological nostalgia, or as an expose on the magic and superstition latent in modernist art.
 Crisis or emancipation?
-Benjamin feels both, and in this he captures the metaphysical anxiety of the modern age.
-We want our Vermeers to stay special but also to multiply for everyone, peering back at us from a multitude of anonymous reproductions.
+Benjamin feels both, and in doing so he captures the metaphysical anxiety of the modern age.
+We desire for our Vermeers to stay special but also for a Vermeer to hang in every home, peering back at us from a multitude of anonymous reproductions.

 The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, and philosophically.
 The ubiquitous